 The ongoing lawsuits have alleged not only product defects for which, plaintiffs say, the baby formula manufacturers should be held liable, but also “aggressively marketing” of the formula products to parents of preterm infants, according to the Madison-St. Clair Record.

-Our personal injury attorneys understand how shattering a neonatal NEC diagnosis can be for your family.
+Our attorneys have experience with NEC baby formula cases like yours, and understand how shattering a neonatal NEC diagnosis can be for your family.
 What was supposed to have been a joyous time—the birth of your baby—has instead become a time to fear for your baby’s health and even their life.
 On top of everything else, you’re facing extensive and unexpected medical bills for the treatment of NEC and the complications it has caused.

 Your family deserves competent and compassionate legal assistance to guide you through this difficult time.